CEPLER Careers Lectures

 High quality work experience is key to improving student employability.
 CEPLER seeks to create opportunities for law students through its relationships with numerous organisations in the legal, and legally-related, professions.
 This year Birmingham Law School students have undertaken work experience in a range of practice firms and third sector organisations.
 Click here for more details.

-For second years, we have worked in partnership with five global law firms – Allen & Overy, Freshfields Bruckhaus Deringer, Herbert Smith, Hogan Lovells and Slaughter and May – to organise a one-day event in London, ‘Law in the City’, which gives up to thirty of our high-achieving students the opportunity to meet with lawyers and recruiters from these firms and to attend applications and commercial awareness sessions throughout the day.
+For second year students, we are working in partnership with global law firms in Birmingham to organise a one-day event in, ‘Law in the Second City’, which gives up to thirty of our high-achieving students the opportunity to meet with lawyers and recruiters from these firms and to attend applications and commercial awareness sessions throughout the day.

 Mock Assessment Centre